Fuzzball Documentation

 Removing Users from the Organization

-Members and owners of an organization are removed with the remove-owner and remove-member commands, respectively.
-Both require the ID of the user to be removed.
-For example, to remove the user2@ciq.com member added in the user management section we first obtain their ID like so:
+Members and owners of an organization are removed with organization member remove.
+The user can be referenced by email or UUID.
+For example, to remove the user2@ciq.com member added in the user management section you can either remove them by email directly or look up their UUID first:

 The user can then be removed.
 Successful removal is indicated by the return of an empty JSON object.